shanshs/Team-Pigeon/docs/final.md

 ### DQN
-We are primarily using Reinforcement Learning for our approach for the project, using the below DQN algorithm.
+We are primarily using Reinforcement Learning for our approach in the project, using the below DQN algorithm.

 $$
 Q(S_t, A_t)\leftarrow Q(S_t, A_t) + \alpha[R_{t+1} + \gamma\max_a Q(S_{t+1},a)- Q(s_t, A_t)]